What is a mentor?

 Is a mentor expected to act as a tutor?

-No. Tutoring experience can be helpful, but if algebra or spelling is not your strength, not to worry!
+No. If algebra or spelling is not your strength, not to worry!
 A mentor’s focus should be on the relationship.
 However, a mentor can help direct a student to school staff who can offer academic assistance when needed.

-All mentees are unique and come from a variety of backgrounds.
-What they all share is the desire for a mentor.
+Mentees are unique young people who come from a variety of backgrounds.
+What they share is the desire for a mentor.
 School staff and parents nominate students or students may self-nominate.
 Parent or guardian approval is required for participation.
 TeamMates matches students from third grade through high school in Lincoln public and parochial schools.

-Does the age of a mentor matter to students?
+Does the age of a mentor matter to a mentee?

 Do I receive training to be a TeamMate?

-Yes, mentors attend a three-hour training session before meeting their mentee.
-Our fun and interactive training addresses policies, activities, concerns, responsibilities, and expectations of the program.
-Training provides mentors with the tools and the confidence to develop a relationship with their mentee.
-Support is also provided throughout the school year with monthly newsletters, mentor academies, the TeamMates Handbook for Mentors, and our informative website.
-School facilitators provide immediate, on-site support to mentors, and of course, the TeamMates staff is always available for guidance.
+Yes, mentors receive three-hours of fun and interactive training before meeting their mentee.
+Training provides mentors with the tools and the confidence to develop a safe and sustainable relationship with their mentee.
+Support is also provided throughout the school year with monthly newsletters, mentor academies, the TeamMates Mentor Handbook and our informative website.
+School facilitators offer immediate, on-site support to mentors, and of course, the TeamMates staff is always ready to brainstorm and offer guidance.